rickfarmer/android-vm/README.md

 ## Manually Configure the Android VM in the Virtualization Provider

-To connect an Android device you must manually setup a USB connection mapping for your Android device to the new VM"
+To connect an Android device you must manually setup a USB connection mapping for your Android device to the new VM

 This configuration will vary with your provider (hypervisor), VMware Fusion, Workstation, or VirtualBox.